funkfinger/ESP8266-base-platformio-project/README.md

 # ESP8266-base-platformio-project
-A starting point for ESP8266 and Platformio
+A starting point for ESP8266 and Platformio.
+Things to achieve here:

+1. Over the Air (ATA) updates
+2. Access point config

+  - if not connected to wifi, enter access point (ap) mode
+  - user can set wifi settings in ap mode and then reset the ESP
+  - another input can reset the wifi settings - optional

+3. other things I'm not thinking of right now...

 ### This is a [Platformio](http://platformio.org/) project: